+How much does arbitration cost?
 Beginning in the latter part of the 20th century, Americans sought relief from costly and time-consuming litigation, with Fortune 1000 companies leading the way.
 Civil litigation was a rich person’s game that even rich people didn’t want to play.

 In response, Fortune 1000 companies increased the use of alternative dispute resolution, particularly arbitration and mediation.
 Proponents praised ADR’s self-determination, economic confidentiality, speed, and the preservation of relationships.
 The most recent survey of Fortune 1000 companies found that 83% used arbitration within the last three years.
-It’s also an accepted part of consumer’s daily lives.
-Between 35% and 70% of consumer, contracts contain mandatory arbitration provisions.
+It’s also an accepted part of consumers’ daily lives.
+Between 35% and 70% of consumer contracts contain mandatory arbitration provisions.

 Cost savings have always been promoted as a reason to use arbitration.
 In Circuit City v.
 Adams, which held that mandatory arbitration clauses were enforceable in employment contracts, a majority of the US Supreme Court cited the cost savings of arbitration as an advantage to employees.
 Repeat surveys of the Fortune 1000 find that over eighty percent used arbitration in the last three years, and two-thirds of respondents cite lower cost as a reason to use arbitration.
 A 2011 study of business arbitration by the Rand Corporation reported similar results.
 The federal government estimated arbitration saved 90 attorney hours, worth tens of thousands of dollars, each time it used arbitration.

 While widely accepted, the perception of arbitration as the economic alternative to litigation is not unanimous.
-A survey of corporate counsel found 51% considered arbitration to be more expensive than litigation; another survey put the number at 39%, which is still quite significant.
+A survey of corporate counsel found that 51% considered arbitration to be more expensive than litigation; another survey put the number at 39%, which is still quite significant.
 So who is right?
-Is Arbitration more or less expensive than litigation?
+Is Arbitration more or less costly than litigation?
 Is it an advantage for you, or will the cost outweigh the benefits?
 Let’s take a look.

 Elements of cost